openwisp/openwisp-monitoring/docs/user/quickstart.rst

 Quickstart Guide
 ================

-Install monitoring packages on the device
+Install Monitoring Packages on the Device
 -----------------------------------------

 `Install the openwrt-openwisp-monitoring packages